 It’s clear that Hertz doesn’t want anyone engaging in any illegal — or even questionable — activity.

 So I decided to ask my fellow advocates.

-But had Castillo done something illegal?
-Michelle noted that section 46.02 of the Texas Penal Code forbade leaving a firearm — even one for which you have a permit — in a vehicle you do not control:
+Had Castillo done something illegal?
+Maybe.
+Section 46.02 of the Texas Penal Code forbids leaving a firearm — even one for which you have a permit — in a vehicle you do not control:

 (a) A person commits an offense if the person: